-You've probably come across the phrase "You are what you eat".
-Ayurveda tells us this is only partly true: we really are what we digest.
-Even if you eat the best diet of organic, local and seasonal food appropriate for your constitution, if you are not digesting all this great food efficiently then you're not getting all the nutrition in it.
-And that's not it.
+You've probably come across the phrase "you are what you eat".
+Ayurveda tells us this is only partly true: you are what you digest.
+Even if you eat the best diet of organic, local and seasonal foods appropriate for your constitution, if you are not digesting all this great food efficiently then you're not getting all the nutrition in it.

 The Making of Toxicity